akabircs/LLM4CKD/README.md

 # LLM4CKD: Large Language Models for Early-Stage Chronic Kidney Disease Screening

-This repository contains the reproducibility code for **LLM4CKD**, a framework for evaluating large language models for low-resource chronic kidney disease screening using structured tabular clinical features.
+This repository contains the code for **LLM4CKD**, a framework for evaluating large language models for low-resource chronic kidney disease screening using structured tabular clinical features.

 The code supports: